 Personalization: Pulling individual recipient information into the body of an email automatically.
 (Example: Dear [% member:name_first default="first name" %],) (Read more about personalization here.)

 Plaintext: An email message that includes only the text of an email’s content, excluding any type of formatting (images, font, or text color).

 Pre-header: A few words about the email that appear above the header.
-Often, the pre-header provides a link to the online version of the email.
+Often, the pre-header provides a link to the webview of the email.